 This is a wonderful, comforting dish for the cold days coming up as well as for special occasions.
 I remember my mother making it when I was a child and we were all looking forward to it.
 The meatballs topped with the garlicky potato puree look so pretty, a real winner for everyone, and an impressive dish for entertaining and sharing with friends too.

 Like the most of Turkish casseroles, you can cook ahead of time (up to a day before) and the leftovers can be frozen successfully.
-We Turks love meatballs, our koftes; there is also the lovely Baked meatballs casserole with vegetables, as well as Mini gluten-free meatballs in peppery sauce recipes at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, if you’d like to have it.
-Signed copies are available at this link and delivered worldwide, including the US.
+We Turks love meatballs, our koftes; there is also the lovely Baked meatballs casserole with vegetables, as well as Mini gluten-free meatballs in peppery sauce recipes at my cookery book (please kindly note that this recipe is not included in my current book), Ozlem’s Turkish Table, Recipes from My Homeland, if you’d like to have it.
+Signed copies are 25 % off at this link and delivered worldwide, including the US.

 I hope you enjoy this delicious Turkish meatballs with garlicky mashed potato, Hasan Pasa Koftesi.